The USS 'Frisco' Memorial at Land's End

 The original idea was that these associations would last only as long as the crew members lived and then disappear into history.
 However, many of us who are the sons and daughters and grandchildren of those who served do not want the men and ships to be forgotten, and with the advent of affordable, sophisticated web technology, it is now possible to create a living “virtual” web memorial that will not only keep the memory of these ships and crew alive, but will actually continue to grow as new information from cruise books, estates and attics continues to come to light.

-Some of the original CA-38 crew members who are still hale and hearty have formed the USS San Francisco Memorial Foundation for the purpose of maintaining the physical memorial at Lands End in San Francisco, and a perpetual living memorial on the web.
+Some of the original CA-38 crew members who are still hale and hearty formed the USS San Francisco Memorial Foundation in 2005 for the purpose of maintaining the physical memorial at Lands End in San Francisco and a perpetual living memorial on the web.
 Membership in the Foundation is open to any crew member, family member or friend, with a modest annual donation to keep the Foundation viable.
 Members gain access to a members-only newsletter, downloadable research materials, contact information for other members, discounts on product purchases in the ship’s store, and – perhaps most importantly – the ability to add information to the Foundation database about a particular crew member or event in the ship’s history through a specified member of the Foundation.
 Generation after generation will be able to visit this site and read about their ancestors who served aboard, and perhaps even hear and view their stories in their own words.

 The Physical Memorial at Lands End, San Francisco, CA

 The first group of photos was taken during November 2001.
 The memorial is made from the bridge wings of the heavy cruiser USS San Francisco.
 The damaged areas were removed in late 1942/early 1943 while repairing battle damage received during combat around Guadalcanal in November 1942.
-It’s really amazing to see these pieces of the ship standing on a bluff overlooking the Pacific.
-The San Francisco was decommissioned in 1946, and scrapped in 1959.
+It is amazing to see these pieces of the ship standing on a bluff overlooking the Pacific.
+USS San Francisco was decommissioned in 1947 and scrapped in 1959.

 A Unique World War II Memorial